Snowsita/Ecommerce-Microservice/README.md

 *   **Config Server:** A central configuration server that provides configuration to all other services.
 It uses Spring Cloud Config Server.
 *   **Discovery Server:** A service registry that allows services to find each other.
 It uses Spring Cloud Netflix Eureka.
+*   **API Gateway:** An API gateway that provides a single entry point for all clients.
+It uses Spring Cloud Gateway.
 *   **Customer Service:** Manages customer data.
 It uses MongoDB as its data store.
 *   **Product Service:** Manages product data.
 It uses PostgreSQL as its data store and Flyway for database migrations.
 *   **Order Service:** Manages customer orders.
 It uses PostgreSQL as its data store and communicates with the customer and product services via REST APIs (using OpenFeign) to retrieve customer and product information.
 It also sends order confirmation events to a Kafka topic.